brianshumate/vaultron/examples/secrets_engines/postgresql/README.md

-# Using the PostgreSQL Database Secret Backend with Vaultron
+# Using the PostgreSQL Database Secrets Engine with Vaultron

-The following mini-guide shows how to set up Vaultron with a PostgreSQL Docker container to use the Vault PostgreSQL secret backend.
+The following mini-guide shows how to set up Vaultron with a PostgreSQL Docker container to use the Vault PostgreSQL secrets engine.

 The guide presumes that you have formed Vaultron, initialized and unsealed your Vault, and logged in with the initial root token.